genkavi/FlexWHAM/README.md

-# README: Biased Simulations Analysis and Free Energy Reconstruction
+# Biased Simulations Analysis and Free Energy Reconstruction

 This repository provides a system for analyzing biased simulations and reconstructing potential of mean force (PMF) and free energy (ΔG) profiles for various reaction coordinates.
 Below is a description of the repository structure and the functionalities provided.